wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-issues-mobile-devices/includes/2-troubleshoot-access-exchange-online.md

 ### Review Azure AD Conditional Access policies

 Azure AD Conditional Access enables you to provide more robust mobile device access control.
 It's necessary to review Azure AD Conditional Access policies.
-For example, if you create and configure a Conditional Access policy with the following settings, Device Access Rules are not applied to devices targeted by this Conditional Access policy.
+For example, if you create and configure a Conditional Access policy with the following settings, Device Access Rules aren't applied to devices targeted by this Conditional Access policy.
 The required settings are:

 - Assignments: Choose the appropriate users or groups
 - Cloud apps or actions: Office 365 Exchange Online